Ewa6/quoteable-service/docs/tutorials/update-subscribers-quote-preferences.md

 }
 ```

-## Error Handling
+## Error handling

 If you encounter errors, here are some common issues and their solutions:

 - `404 Not Found`: Check that you're using the correct subscriber id.
-- `400 Bad Request`: Ensure your JSON is correctly formatted and contains valid data.
+- `400 Bad Request`: Ensure your JSON is correctly formatted and contains valid boolean values.
 - `401 Unauthorized`: Verify that you're including the correct authentication headers.

-## What's Next?
+## What's next?

-Now that you've learned how to update a subscriber's contact information, you can:
+Now that you've learned how to update a subscriber's quote preferences, you can:

-- Update other subscriber details like name or quote preferences.
+- pdate other subscriber details like delivery method or frequency.
 - Retrieve the updated subscriber information to confirm changes.
-- Use this method to build a user profile update feature in your application.
+- Use this method to build a preference management feature in your application.